Robert Serry

 Robert H. Serry at the UN Security Council, New York City (December 2009).

-Robert H. Serry (born c.
-1950 in Kolkata) is a Dutch diplomat who served as the United Nations Special Coordinator for the Middle East Peace Process and the UN Secretary-General’s Personal Representative to the Palestine Liberation Organization and the Palestinian Authority from 2007 to 2015.
+Robert H. Serry (born August 29, 1950 in Kolkata) is a Dutch diplomat who served as the United Nations Special Coordinator for the Middle East Peace Process and the UN Secretary-General’s Personal Representative to the Palestine Liberation Organization and the Palestinian Authority from 2007 to 2015.

 A career diplomat, Serry has served in a variety of diplomatic positions for his country's foreign service.

 Biography

 While in the Netherlands, he led the Middle East Division of the Dutch Ministry of Foreign Affairs.
 He participated in the events leading to the Madrid Middle East Peace Conference of 1991.

-He was the Dutch ambassador to Ireland and has served as the Deputy Assistant Secretary-General for Crisis Management and Operations at the North Atlantic Treaty Organization (NATO).
-He has been posted to Moscow and New York (United Nations), and was the first Dutch ambassador to Kyiv, Ukraine.
-Following his Ukrainian posting, Serry wrote a book about his experiences as an ambassador there, titled Standplaats Kiev, available in the Dutch and Ukrainian languages.
+He has been posted to Moscow and New York (United Nations), and served as the first Ambassador of Netherlands to Kyiv, Ukraine between 1992 and 1996.
+Following his Ukrainian posting, Serry wrote a book about his experiences as an Ambassador there, titled Standplaats Kiev, available in the Dutch and Ukrainian languages.

+Between 2001 and 2005, Serry served as the Deputy Assistant Secretary-General for Crisis Management and Operations at the North Atlantic Treaty Organization (NATO).
+He was responsible's for NATO's civilian crisis management policy and coordination, including NATO operations in the Balkans and Afghanistan.